 I'm wondering about the functionality of your quizzes and what all I can do with them.
 Here's what I'm looking to accomplish: Our company sells nutritional supplements, and I'm looking to create a simple survey that asks people about their health priorities, getting them to rate certain areas such as energy, hormones, and mood, on a scale of 1 to 10, in terms of how much support they want.
 I'm then going assign values to different products and bundles and want to match their inputs to these different products, offering them the best matches for their priorities.
 Is this too complex for your software, or is this something I can do with Outgrow?

-Posted by Matt Dorsey about 1 year ago
+Posted by Matt Dorsey over 2 years ago

 Embedded calculator not loading in chrome